binuyasasvin019/devops-challenge-dotnet/README.md

 # Overview

 This repository demonstrates a DevOps challenge to containerize and build a .NET 5 application using a GitHub Actions CI/CD pipeline.
-The solution incorporates best practices to ensure a high-quality deliverable and an efficient developer experience.
+The solution incorporates best practices to ensure a high-quality deliverable and an efficient developer experience..

 # CI/CD Pipeline Details
 Pipeline Configuration: .github/workflows/ci-cd-pipeline.yml